emilianoyoung/ai/_posts/2019-12-14-the-artist-in-the-machine-opens-our-eyes-to-ais-amazing-creativity.md

         width: 1154
         height: 636
   - title: "Breakthrough in 'distributed deep learning'"
-    excerpt: "Computer scientists, using a divide-and-conquer approach that leverages the power of compressed sensing, have shown they can train the equivalent of a 100 billion-parameter distributed deep learning network on a single machine in less than 35 hours for product search and similar extreme classification problems.
-Online shoppers typically string ..."
+    excerpt: "Computer scientists, using a divide-and-conquer approach that leverages the power of compressed sensing, have shown they can train the equivalent of a 100 billion-parameter distributed deep learning network on a single machine in less than 35 hours for ..."
     publishedDateTime: 2019-12-09T21:41:00Z
     sourceUrl: https://www.sciencedaily.com/releases/2019/12/191209161341.htm
     type: article